M4n0zz/Gen1PokeScripts/Tetris/README.md

 This script is available via installation in TimOS environment only and it consists of 2 parts, to be installed with the correct order.

+Follow the instruction in the [main page](https://github.com/M4n0zz/Gen1PokeScripts) of the repo.